-As the birth nears, standard office visits will also increase.
-Most doctors will move from once-a-month office visits to bi-monthly visits at the start of the third trimester.
-These visits will increase to weekly around the 36-week mark.
-The frequency of office visits begins sooner in the pregnancy is your surrogate is carrying more than one fetus.
-Again, this is standard practice and no cause for concern.
+As the birth of your child nears, standard office visits will increase.
+Most doctors will move from once-a-month visits to bi-monthly visits at the start of the third trimester.
+These will increase around the 36-week mark.
+If your surrogate is carrying multiples, she may have more frequent appointments than someone carrying a singleton.

 At every visit, the staff will ask your surrogate to provide a urine sample.
-Doctors screen the urine for protein, sugar, bacteria, and any possible dehydration.
-If present, these things could indicate gestational diabetes, pre-eclampsia, or infection.
-You can also expect your surrogate’s doctor to track her blood pressure, uterine growth, and the baby’s heartbeat at every visit.
+Doctors screen the urine for protein, sugar, bacteria and possible dehydration.
+If present, these things could indicate gestational diabetes, pre-eclampsia or infection.
+You can also expect your surrogate’s doctor to track her blood pressure, uterine growth and the baby’s heartbeat.

-Also called a “kick-count” test, doctors typically order this test if your surrogate has gone past her due date, indicates that she doesn’t notice much fetal movement, or is are carrying twins.
+Doctors typically order this test − also called a “kick-count” test − if your surrogate is past her due date, indicates that she doesn’t notice much fetal movement or is carrying multiples.
 The test is simple.
 Your surrogate will lie on her side and monitor how long it takes to feel 10 movements.
 Generally, this takes anywhere from 10 minutes to 2 hours.

-Typically ordered after a poor kick-count test, a non-stress test can also be a routine test for women carrying multiples, or who have diagnosed gestational diabetes.
+Typically ordered after a poor kick-count test, a non-stress test can be routine for women carrying multiples or who have been diagnosed with gestational diabetes.
 In these cases, non-stress tests can become a part of the routine office visit as early as 26 weeks.
-In this test, doctors use a fetal heart rate monitor to watch how the baby’s heartbeat responds as he/she moves around.
+For this test, doctors use a monitor to watch how the baby’s heartbeat responds as he/she moves around.
 Your surrogate will have a trigger to indicate when she feels motion, and doctors will reference that against the heart rate.
-Generally, this test takes about 20-40 minutes.
+Generally, this test takes about 20 to 40 minutes.

 Group B Streptococcus Test

-Up to 30% of women carry the Group-B Strep bacteria.
-It doesn’t cause symptoms in most women and causes her no ill effects.
+Up to 30 percent of women carry the Group B Strep bacteria without any symptoms.
 However, your surrogate can pass it along to your baby during childbirth.
 If that happens, it can be quite serious for the newborn.
 As a result, doctors will screen for GBS around the 28-week mark of the pregnancy.
-Since people can pick up the bacteria at any time in life, doctors will test your surrogate even if she has never tested positive before.
-If she does test positive, think of it as a ‘common cold’ scenario.
-She didn’t do anything wrong to catch it and has not been behaving irresponsibly.
-Chances are doctors will monitor her and test again closer to delivery.
-The bacteria can clear up on its own, and may not be an issue later on.
-If it is still present when she goes into labor, her doctor she will likely treat +her with penicillin.
+Since anyone can pick up the bacteria at any time in their life, doctors will test your surrogate even if she has never tested positive before.
+If she does test positive, think of it as a “common cold” scenario.
+She didn’t do anything wrong to catch it.
+Doctors will monitor her and test again closer to delivery.
+The bacteria can clear up on its own and may not be an issue later.
+If it is still present when she goes into labor, her doctor she will likely treat her with penicillin.

-Generally, around the 34-36 week count, the doctor will begin conducting “internal exams” on your surrogate’s pelvis.
-This is when the doctor will insert a gloved hand into your surrogate’s vagina to check for changes to her cervix.
-As labor approaches, the cervix may begin to shorten, thin out, or open.
+Generally, around 34-36 weeks, your surrogate’s doctor will begin conducting exams on her pelvis by inserting a gloved hand into her vagina to check for changes to her cervix.
+As labor approaches, the cervix may begin to shorten, thin out or open.
 While these changes do not mean that labor is impending, it can be an indicator of when labor will onset.
-The test isn’t uncomfortable and tends to be quick.

-This test is typically only completed in the event of an overdue pregnancy or in the instance of other complications.
-Examples could include if your surrogate has low amniotic fluid, decreased movement, or other problems with the placenta.
+This test is done in the event of an overdue pregnancy or in the instance of other complications.
+Examples include if your surrogate has low amniotic fluid, decreased movement or other problems with the placenta.
 The test is a hybrid of a standard ultrasound test and a non-stress test.
-When considered together, the composite results can indicate if the baby is in any distress that may prompt an induction of labor.
+When considered together, the composite results can indicate if the baby is in any distress that could prompt an induction of labor.

-The third trimester is a busy time in pregnancy!
 If you have additional questions, be sure to pass them along to your surrogate so that she can ask her doctor.
-Generally, it’s kindest to send her these questions in a message or email, as she is quite busy with appointments at this time.
-She’s likely tired, sore, and just as ready as you are for the birth to happen.
-Despite this, the only person who knows exactly when your baby will be born is your baby.
+Generally, it’s best to send these questions in writing so she knows exactly what you’d like to know..
+She’s likely tired, sore and just as ready as you are for the birth to happen and you don’t want any of your questions to be forgotten.
+Also remember that the only person who knows exactly when your baby will be born is your baby.
 Your surrogate can only share with you what she feels and what her doctor says.